0xSero/partisia-docs/docs/voting-contract.md

 ## Building and testing the voting contract

 Go to the [Archive](TransferContractv3.zip).
-Download the zip-archive containing the Rust project files and the ABI.
-(The handwritten ABI will soon be replaced with the ABI-generator, this will allow you to customize the functions of the contract in accordance with your own imagination) The project contains the rust contract laid out above.
+Download the zip-archive containing the Rust project files and the ABI generator.
+The ABI generator allows you to customize the functions of the contract in accordance with your own imagination.
+The project contains the rust contract laid out above.
 If you are working with a WSL shell on Windows you need to extract the archive to `\\wsl$\Ubuntu\tmp\pbc-rust-wasm\`.
 To compile run the following commands after changing directory to the